Nevada State University: History

+Bob and Alison Kasner academic building.

-In 1999, the Nevada Legislature created the Advisory Committee to Examine Locating a 4-Year State College in Henderson, Nev.
+In 1999, the Nevada Legislature created the Advisory Committee to Examine Locating a 4-Year State College in Henderson.
 In December 1999, the Nevada Board of Regents approved the establishment of Nevada State College.

-In February 2000, the committee recommended the new institution be named Nevada State College at Henderson.
+In February 2000, the committee recommended the new institution be named Nevada State College.
 The committee members determined Henderson should be part of the official name as they felt additional state colleges would be created in the state.
-Later that month, the Henderson City Council, after having evaluated several potential sites, voted to locate Nevada State College northeast of Lake Mead Drive and Boulder Highway that was to be part of The LandWell Company's Provenance master-planned community.
+Later that month, the Henderson city council, after having evaluated several potential sites, voted to locate Nevada State College northeast of Lake Mead Parkway and Boulder Highway that was to be part of The LandWell Company's Provenance master-planned community.
 In March, James Rogers, owner of several television stations and later chancellor of the Nevada System of Higher Education, agreed to chair the college's foundation.

 Opponents of the creation of Nevada State College feared at the time that its creation would take resources from UNLV.
 However, proponents of the college argued the "proposed college would be up to $3,000 cheaper than educating them at the University of Nevada, Las Vegas.
 The savings would come from smaller salaries for professors, who would teach four classes (per semester), rather than the three or fewer taught by UNLV professors."

-In April 2000, the Board of Regents voted 8-3 to begin negotiations for the Boulder Highway / Lake Mead site despite some concerns that the site was near a permanent toxic waste storage facility.
-The original site of the college, first proposed in 2000 and on approximately 300 acres northeast of Lake Mead Drive and Boulder Highway near downtown Henderson raised environmental concerns as it was approximately one mile from a toxic waste storage facility, which prompted the Nevada Board of Regents in 2001 to select the college's present day site located west of U.S. Highway 95 in what was once the Wagon Wheel Industrial Park.
-In June 2000, the Regents requested $5.2 million for start-up costs for the campus and $7 million for instruction costs for its first cohort of students in 2002-03 as well as $43.5 million for capital construction which was to include a library.
-Nevada Gov. Guinn's 2001-2003 executive budget, which was developed later in 2000, reduced the Regents' request by recommending "$22.8 million in state funding, 6.8 million to open it to 1,000 full-time students in the fall of 2002, and $16 million to help construct the first campus building."
+In April 2000, the board of regents voted 8-3 to begin negotiations for the Boulder Highway/Lake Mead site despite some concerns that the site was near a permanent toxic waste storage facility.
+The site raised environmental concerns as it was approximately one mile from a toxic waste storage facility, which prompted the Nevada Board of Regents to select the college's present day site located west of U.S. Route 95 in what was once the Wagon Wheel Industrial Park.
+In June 2000, the regents requested $5.2 million for start-up costs for the campus and $7 million for instruction costs for its first cohort of students in 2002–03 as well as $43.5 million for capital construction which was to include a library.
+Governor Kenny Guinn's 2001–2003 executive budget, which was developed later in 2000, reduced the regents' request by recommending "$22.8 million in state funding, 6.8 million to open it to 1,000 full-time students in the fall of 2002, and $16 million to help construct the first campus building."